secwexen/security-playbooks/README.md

 python -m scripts.run_suricata_tests
 ```

 The Suricata fixtures are real PCAP files generated with Scapy.
-Scapy is included in [Development Requirements](requirements-dev.txt).
+Scapy is included as a project dependency.
+[Development Requirements](requirements-dev.txt).

 If the PCAP fixtures need to be regenerated: